Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/voiceover.md

       <img src="./images/gesture7.png" alt="" width="80">
       <img src="./images/gesture8.png" alt="" width="80">
       <h3>Swipe up or down using one finger</h3>
-      <p>Performs or move to the selected rotor option</p>
+      <p>Performs or moves to the selected rotor option</p>
   </li>
 </ul>

 <span class="licence">These images are licensed under the Creative Commons Share Alike 2.0 license.
 Photo credit: <a href="http://www.flickr.com/people/27512715@N02/">openexhibits</a></span>

-For more information about VoiceOver and a detailed description of its features, please read the [Apple's official documentation on VoiceOver](https://help.apple.com/iphone/9/#/iph3e2e415f).
+For more information about VoiceOver and a detailed description of its features, please read [Apple’s official documentation on VoiceOver](https://help.apple.com/iphone/9/#/iph3e2e415f).

 &nbsp;
 <!--  This file is part of a11y-guidelines | Our vision of mobile & web accessibility guidelines and best practices, with valid/invalid examples.